kumarlalapet/qsky-sync-maprstreams-api/README.md

 java -cp /tmp/uber-qsky-sync-maprstreams-api-0.1.jar:`mapr classpath` com.qcom.search.qsky.api.sync.Application

 NOTE - add the `mapr classpath` to the end of the classpath as shown above.

+The Project also has a sample consumer that can be used to test the messages consumption.
+Following is the command

+java -cp /tmp/uber-qsky-sync-maprstreams-api-0.1.jar:`mapr classpath` com.qcom.search.qsky.api.sync.streams.MessageConsumer /qsky_streams/devstreams:cudtopic g1 c1

+Parameter 1 - is the topic that needs to be listened to Parameter 2 - group id (could be anything.
+If you use the previous group only new messages will be consumed) Parameter 2 - consumer id (could be anything.
+If you use the previous group only new messages will be consumed)